I originally wrote this post on Quora dated Feb 22, 2018.

 1. Anchoring bias.

 People are over-reliant on the first piece of information they hear.
-Ina salary negotiation, whoever makes the first offer establishes a range of reasonable possibilities in each person’s mind.
+In a salary negotiation, whoever makes the first offer establishes a range of reasonable possibilities in each person’s mind.

 2. Availability heuristic.